greydanus/greydanus.github.io/2022-05-18-studying-growth.md

   </div>
 </div>

-Working in this scaled up regime, we trained our NCA to grow a number of different flowers.
+Working in this scaled-up regime, we trained our NCA to grow a number of different flowers.
 Some of the early results were a bit mangled and blurry.
 Many were biased towards radial symmetry and required extra training in order to reveal symmetric features such as individual petals.
 But soon, after a few hyperparameter fixes, our NCA was able to grow some "HD" 64x64 flowers:

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:65%">
   <img src="/assets/studying-growth/garden.jpg">